HallOfSam/Customer-Segmentation-Analysis-Tableau/README.md

 ![Level 1 Dashboard](https://user-images.githubusercontent.com/59977422/234101923-e15129f0-1d96-400b-84c5-da7712642a29.png)

-## What these metrics are and why we present them
+## What These Metrics Are and Why We Present Them

 (1) Overall Category Revenue with Benchmark (Quarterly)